manwar/Device-Firewall-PaloAlto/README.md

 If successful, it returns the object itself to all method calls to be chains.
 If unsuccessful, it returns a [Class::Error](https://metacpan.org/pod/Class::Error) object.

+## vsys

+Sets the virtual system (vsys) ID to which calls will be applied.
+By default vsys 1 is used.

 ## op

 Returns a [Device::Firewall::PaloAlto::Op](https://metacpan.org/pod/Device::Firewall::PaloAlto::Op) object.
 This object has methods to perform operational tasks on the firewall.